AkmalMohammedKP/oneone/README.md

 OneOne

-OneOne is a decentralized server-client management system built on the Internet Computer (IC).
-It allows servers to register, send heartbeats, and manage client assignments, while clients can select servers and interact with them securely.
+OneOne is a decentralized server-client P2P VPN system built on the Internet Computer (IC).
+It allows servers to register, send heartbeats, and manage client assignments, while clients can select servers and establish tunnel.

-Features
+Features:

     Server Registration: Servers can register with a unique name, public key, and IP address.